Shubhangi001/Kernel_Development/README.md

 - **test.c**: A sample user space test program to interact with the kernel module.
 - **trace_header.h**: Header file defining tracepoints used in the module.

+## Usage

+1. Build and install the kernel source tree before proceeding to anything.
+2. Compile the first_kernel_module using the provided Makefile by giving the command `make`

 ## References

 - https://lwn.net/Kernel/LDD3/